The Garden is a permission slip — to be true to yourself, and that includes acting like a fool in the eyes of the world, for the glory of God.

 No seminary,

-No degree,
+no degree,

-No institution,
+no institution,

-No permission,
+no permission,

 No board,

-No budget,
+no budget,

-No plan B.
+no plan B.

-Doctors told me to go home and write my will.
+Doctors told me to go home and write my will

 At a hundred and twelve pounds of skin and grievance.

-Thirty-one years of “no” from every gatekeeper, not even a blip—
+Decade after decade of “no” from every gatekeeper, not even a blip—

 And somehow I coined a thousand new words for the interior life